Union Jack: Terminology

 More recently, Reed's Nautical Almanac (1990 edition) unambiguously stated: "The Union Flag, frequently but incorrectly referred to as the Union Jack, ..." and later: "8.
 The Jack – A small flag worn on a jackstaff on the stem of Naval Vessels.
 The Royal Navy wears the Union Flag ...
 This is the only occasion when it correct to describe the flag as the Union Jack".
 However, this assertion does not appear in any Reed's Nautical Almanac since 1993.
 In the 2016 Reed's Nautical Almanac, the only entry where this might appear, section 5.21, covering Flag Etiquette, does not include this statement.
 Within the Almanac, neither the Union Flag nor the Union Jack are included pictorially or mentioned by name.

+According to Google Trends, from 2004 to 2026, the term "Union Jack" saw more web queries in Google Search than the term "Union Flag".

 For comparison with another anglophone country with a large navy, jack of the United States specifically refers to the flag flown from the jackstaff of a warship, auxiliary or other U.S. governmental entity.

 The Butcher's Apron is a pejorative term for the flag, common amongst Irish republicans, citing the blood-streaked appearance of the flag and referring to atrocities committed in Ireland and other countries under British colonial rule.
 In 2006, Sandra White, a Member of the Scottish Parliament, caused a furore when the term was used in a press release under her name.
 It was later blamed on the actions of a researcher, who resigned yet claimed that the comment had been approved by White.
 The Irish folk band the Wolfe Tones has a song entitled "The Butcher's Apron" which makes reference to the term.

 In the Chinese language, the flag has the nickname Rice-Character Flag (米字旗; Mandarin Pinyin: mǐzìqí, Cantonese Jyutping: mai5zi6kei4) because the pattern looks similar to the Chinese character for "rice" (米).